https://github.com/fioletoven/b4n

 The following features are currently supported:

-- View a list of Kubernetes resources.
+- View and filter a list of Kubernetes resources.

-- Create, read, update and delete Kubernetes resources.
+- Create, read, update, and delete Kubernetes resources.

 - View events for the highlighted resource.